Loading...

 • Instructions on how to verify participation in an eligible KSE

-• Information on how to submit the claim
+• Information on how to submit your claim using the OSCIA online Portal

-• Copy of front and back of cancelled cheque
+• Copy of front and back of a cancelled cheque

-• Electronic image of processed cheque
+• Electronic image of a processed cheque

 • Statement from banking institution indicating to whom the processed cheque was written, or electronic payment made, and for what amount

-• Credit card or debit card receipt clearly identifying amount and to whom the payment was made.
+• Credit card or debit card receipt clearly identifying the amount and to whom the payment was made.
 Credit card or debit card numbers and other information, including costs that are unrelated to the project, should be blacked out.

 Do You Have All Your Required